 As they get older, encourage them to do chores for relatives and other family friends for a fee.
 This could include, pet sitting, cutting grass, picking fruits, styling hair, baby sitting, doing laundry, shopping etc. They just need to be creative.

 Discourage them from activities that zap their savings like gambling, slot machines, betting etc but encourage them instead to open up a savings account as soon as they are old enough.
-Then they could transfer to a more recognised and less tempting method for keeping their savings safe.
+Then they could transfer to a more recognized and less tempting method for keeping their savings safe.

 Encourage charitable living.
 It works.
 I don’t know why it does but it does.
-Giving and helping others just seem to operate on a really good wheel where the benefit always come back to giver.
+Giving and helping others just seem to operate on a really good wheel where the benefit always come back to the giver.

 Encourage, encourage, encourage.
 Little ones sometimes get frustrated when they can’t seem to save up enough, or their money gets lost, or they want to empty that piggy bank and spend it on the first item their eye catches.
 You are there as the main encourager and motivator.